at8eqeq3/adsb-viz/README.md

 `mkdir plot` or whatever you want (don't forget to change the path in `redis_plotter.py`).
 Set your antenna location (to convert coordinates to pixels) and run `redis_plotter.py`.
 This will start to fill you destination directory fith frames.

-`ffmpeg -y -pattern_type glob -i "plot/*.png" -r 30 output.mp4` when you think there're enough frames.
+`ffmpeg -y -r 30 -pattern_type glob -i "plot/*.png" -r 30 output.mp4` when you think there're enough frames.
 Feel free to change framerate (the `-r <num>` option) or play with output format.

 ## D1rty Haxx